Jason Jablonski, Professional Athlete, Coach

 After the birth of her second child, Stephanie began her competitive running career in 2005 and has since made a name for herself as an endurance running specialist.
 With over a dozen half marathons, an impressive resume of completed endurance trail runs, and nearly 10 marathons- including the 2012 Boston Marathon- under her belt, Stephanie has parlayed her passion for distance running into a coaching career.

 Stephanie’s background is in education, with a degree in Elementary Education and an endorsement in Special Education from Central Washington University.
 This experience has equipped her with the tools and techniques necessary to challenge her athletes to reach the depths of their ability.
 To this education, Stephanie has added a certification from the Road Runners Club of America, and has attended seminars to broaden her coaching talent.

 Her philosophy is simple: Runners are individuals with different strengths, weaknesses, experiences, goals, levels of commitment, and life restraints.
 Therefore, it’s critical to develop realistic programs and tools to help each athlete achieve consistent improvement and ultimately meet and exceed their goals.

 Stephanie joined the SET Coaching team in early 2012 and brings a unique perspective to the coaching staff.
 As a mother and wife with athletic goals of her own, she understands the time, life, and professional demands her athletes face.
 With her experience, background, and passion, Stephanie has made a name for herself as an endurance running specialist.

-Sarah Barkley, Coach and Athlete
+Sarah Barkley, Coach